istio/ztunnel/README.md

 This manual twiddling of environment vars is not ideal but given that the alternative is prefixing `cargo build` with these envs on every `cargo build/run`, for now we have chosen to hardcode these in `config.toml` - that may be revisited in the future depending on local pain and/or evolving `boring` upstream build flows.

-Note that the Dockerfiles use to build these vendored `boringssl` builds may be found in the respective vendor directories, and can serve as a reference for the build environment needed to generate FIPS-compliant ztunnel builds.
+Note that the Dockerfiles used to build these vendored `boringssl` builds may be found in the respective vendor directories, and can serve as a reference for the build environment needed to generate FIPS-compliant ztunnel builds.

 ### Non-FIPS